 Keeping the fairgrounds tidy comes with the privilege of being able to participate in fair activities.

-Morning clean-up should be done before 11 AM.
-Evening clean-up should be done before 7 PM, except for the night of the sale.
+Morning clean-up should be done before 10 a.m.
+Evening clean-up should be done before 5 p.m., except for the night of the sale and it should be done immediately following the livestock auction.